pencer-io/pencer-io.github.io/_posts/2021-03-05-ctf-thm-internal.md

 Last login: Mon Aug  3 19:56:19 2020 from 10.6.2.56
 ```

-Interesting to see there is an IP address for docker, something that may be relevant later.
+Interesting to see there is an IP address for Docker, something that may be relevant later.
 Let's grab the user flag:

 ```text
 aubreanna@internal:~$ cd /home/aubreanna/